Cambridgeshire: History

 In 1965, these two administrative counties were merged to form Cambridgeshire and the Isle of Ely.

 Under the Local Government Act 1972 this merged with the county to the west, Huntingdon and Peterborough, which had been formed in 1965, by the merger of Huntingdonshire with the Soke of Peterborough (the latter previously a part of Northamptonshire with its own county council).
 The resulting county was called simply Cambridgeshire.

 Since 1998, the City of Peterborough has been separately administered as a unitary authority area.
 It is associated with Cambridgeshire for ceremonial purposes such as Lieutenancy and joint functions such as policing and the fire service.

 In 2002, the conservation charity Plantlife unofficially designated Cambridgeshire's county flower as the Pasqueflower.

 The Cambridgeshire Regiment (nicknamed the Fen Tigers), the county-based army unit, fought in the Boer War in South Africa, the First World War and Second World War.

-Due to the county's flat terrain and proximity to the continent, during the Second World War the military built many airfields here for RAF Bomber Command, RAF Fighter Command, and the allies USAAF.
+Due to the county's flat terrain and proximity to the continent, during the Second World War the military built many airfields here for RAF Bomber Command, RAF Fighter Command, and the USAAF.
 In recognition of this collaboration, the Cambridge American Cemetery and Memorial is located in Madingley.
-It is the only WWII burial ground in England for American servicemen who died during that event.

 Most English counties have nicknames for their people, such as a "Tyke" from Yorkshire and a "Yellowbelly" from Lincolnshire.
 The historical nicknames for people from Cambridgeshire are "Cambridgeshire Camel" or "Cambridgeshire Crane", the latter referring to the wildfowl that were once abundant in the Fens.
 The term "Fen Tigers" is sometimes used to describe the people who live and work in the Fens.

-Original historical documents relating to Cambridgeshire are held by Cambridgeshire Archives.
-Cambridgeshire County Council Libraries maintains several Local Studies collections of printed and published materials, significantly at the Cambridgeshire Collection held in the Cambridge Central Library.